This website uses cookies to ensure you get the best experience on our website. Learn more

 Notes

 The main area is raised, in some parts very high off the ground, with only simple handrails to prevent a fall.
-The decks can become very slippery when wet and both the camp and the pool are largely unfenced.
+The decks can become very slippery when wet and both the camp and the pool have only a fence to restrict elephants; all other animals can roam freely.
 Children will need constant supervision from their parents or guardians.

 Our travellers’ wildlife sightings from Shinde Camp